colding10/colding10.github.io/src/content/ctfs/wolvctf-2025.md

 quality: 7/10
 wouldPlayAgain: yes
 notes: |
+  - OSINT was fun
-  - OSINT was fun, also I remember an AI chall that graded you based on percentage right, so I cheesed by sending one at a time to see which ones are right
+  - I remember an AI chall that graded you based on percentage correct on a classification, so I cheesed by sending one at a time to see which ones are right (it was binary yes/no classification)
 ---